atiumcache/PF_forecast/README.md

 https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7880475/

 ## Implementation Details

-See `forecast_all_states.py` for the logic that runs the full pipeline on the HPC cluster.
+See `./forecast_all_states.py` for the logic that runs the full pipeline on the HPC cluster.
+This script is called from the `./job_script.sh` shell script.

 ## Particle Filter Credits
 Particle filter code derived from: